Hawk Identification – Everything you’d need to know

 Bird Shape in Flight

-Differentiating between Accipiters can sometimes be a task.
+Differentiating between accipiters can sometimes be a task.
 However, a unique silhouette can help distinguish them.
-The Cooper’s Hawk, for instance, assumes the form of a “flying cross” characterised by a pronounced head and a rounded tail.
+Cooper’s hawk, for instance, assumes the form of a “flying cross” characterised by a pronounced head and a rounded tail.

 Rump Patch